Aphthous Stomatitis

 Background

-Aphthous stomatitis, also known as recurrent aphthous ulcers or canker sores, is among the most common oral mucosal lesion physicians and dentists observe.
-Aphthous stomatitis is a disorder of unknown etiology that may cause significant morbidity.
+Aphthous stomatitis (also known as recurrent aphthous ulcers or canker sores) is among the most common oral mucosal lesions observed by physicians and dentists.
+It is a disorder of unknown etiology that may cause significant morbidity.
 One or several discrete, shallow, painful ulcers are visible on the unattached oral mucous membranes.
+These ulcers may be broadly classified as minor, major (see the image below), or herpetiform (see Pathophysiology).
 Individual ulcers typically last 7-10 days and heal without scarring.
 Larger ulcers may last several weeks to months and can scar when healing.

 Pathophysiology

-Although the process in idiopathic recurrent aphthous ulcers is usually self-limiting, in some individuals, ulcer activity can be almost continuous.
+Although the process in idiopathic recurrent aphthous ulcers is usually self-limiting, ulcer activity can be almost continuous in some individuals.
 Similar ulcers can be noted in the genital region.
-Behçet syndrome, systemic lupus erythematosus, and inflammatory bowel disease are systemic diseases associated with oral recurrent aphthous ulcers.
+Behçet syndrome, systemic lupus erythematosus (SLE), and inflammatory bowel disease (IBD) are systemic diseases associated with oral recurrent aphthous ulcers.

-Recurrent aphthous ulcers occur on nonkeratinized or poorly keratinized surfaces of the mucosa such as following:
+Recurrent aphthous ulcers occur on nonkeratinized or poorly keratinized surfaces of the mucosa, such as the following:

 • Labial and buccal mucosa